top of page

 1511878_10205762680092089_2679955538945574114_o_edited_edited.jpg

-The late Carroll Christopher Conquest
+The late Carroll Christopher Conquest, RPS

-was a leader, facilitator, mentor and advocate for the recovery community.
+Was a leader, facilitator, mentor, and advocate for the recovery community.

 By 2012, under Carroll's leadership, BRC's Peer Recovery (Advocate) PRA's were trained and connected to community organizations.
-Peers successfully obtained volunteer opportunities in local supportive housing programs, recovery wellness, mental health, addiction and treatment centers within the City of Baltimore.
+Peers successfully obtained volunteer opportunities in local supportive housing programs, recovery wellness, mental health, addiction, and treatment centers within the City of Baltimore.

 carloshardy_edited_edited.jpg